-How Much is a Ceiling Repair?
+How Much Does Ceiling Repair Cost?

 Depending on the size of the room and the style of ceiling, repairing a ceiling might cost anywhere between £400 and £1,000.